-On March 28, 2023, we announced that our board of directors recommended a final dividend in cash of RMB5.5 (equivalent to US\$0.8, or HK\$6.2, based on the effective noon buying rate for December 30, 2022 as set forth in the H.10 statistical release of the U.S. Federal Reserve Board) per ordinary share (tax inclusive) (with an aggregate amount of approximately RMB176.5 million (equivalent to US\$25.6 million, or HK\$199.9 million) (tax inclusive), subject to adjustment to the number of ordinary shares of the company entitled to dividend distribution as of the record date for dividend distribution, and the equivalent U.S. dollars amount and Hong Kong dollars amount are also subject to exchange rate adjustment) in respect of the year ended December 31, 2022 to our shareholders who are entitled to dividends.
-This recommendation is subject to the approval by our shareholders at the annual general meeting to be held on or around June 12, 2023.
-If the proposed final dividend is approved by our shareholders, we expect to pay such dividend by August 31, 2023.
+Based on the number of issued Shares as of the date of this annual report, if declared and paid, (i) a final dividend of RMB1.55 (equivalent to approximately US\$0.22) per share (tax inclusive) in respect of the year ended December 31, 2023, and (ii) a non-recurring special dividend of RMB1.55 (equivalent to approximately US\$0.22) per share (tax inclusive); will be paid out to Shareholders who are entitled to dividends, both subject to adjustment to the number of Shares of the Company entitled to dividend distribution as of the record date for dividend distribution, and the equivalent U.S. dollars amount is also subject to exchange rate adjustment.
+Recommendations on the final dividend and special dividend are subject to respective approval by the Shareholders at the forthcoming annual general meeting to be held on or around June 12, 2024.
+If the proposed final dividend and special dividend are approved by the Shareholders, the Company expects to pay such dividend by August 2024.